 This article from PSI's Impact Magazine discusses the importance of improving the health of young adolescent girls, and also introduces The Girl Effect, a global movement.

-- WSMC 2011: PSI/Rwanda – the Evolution of a Social Marketing Sales & Distribution Approach
+- From Push to Pull: PSI/Rwanda – The Evolution of a Social Marketing Sales & Distribution Approach

 - PEER EDUCATION OF YOUNG BAR/RESTAURANT/HOTEL/DOMESTIC WORKERS